zama-ai/concrete-ml/docs/advanced-topics/prediction_with_fhe.md

 ## Built-in models

-The following example shows how to create a synthetic data-set and how to use it to train a LogisticRegression model from Concrete-ML.
+The following example shows how to create a synthetic data-set and how to use it to train a LogisticRegression model from Concrete ML.
 Next, the dedicated functions for encryption, inference and decryption are discussed.

 ```python